Toby7658/History-Onics/README.md

 [Back to top](<#Table of Contents>)

 ## Hero Image
 The [Hero Image](./assets/images/hero-image.jpeg) is of the Cliffs of Moher and is synonymous with Ireland accross the globe and presents an immediate interaction with the user with the zoom-in effect.
 The zoom-in effect is responsive with all screen sizes.
+The Hero Image was sources via [Google Images](https://images.google.com/) from [Cliffs of Moher](https://www.cliffsofmoher.ie/unesco-global-geopark/education/learning-resources/).

 [Back to top](<#Table of Contents>)

 ## Navigation Blocks

 The navigational block is provided for further interaction with the user.
 The user can hover over each image, which will then become grayscale, and upon clicking on the chosen box, the user will be directed to the chosen page.
 Famous aspects of each provence have been used for imagery with bright colours to further attract the user visually.
 This block is responsive with all screens.
+Images are sourced via [Google Images](https://images.google.com/) via: [Connacht Image](https://theplanetd.com/poulnabrone-dolmen-ireland/), [Munster Image](https://www.atlanticwaytouring.com/product/quin-abbey/), [Leinster Image](https://www.meetingselect.com/en/venue/trinity-college-university-of-dublin), [Ulster Image](https://www.posterlounge.com/p/738259.html)

  ![Nav Block Menu](./assets/images/nav-block-menu.jpg)